VortexisTV/Asus-Zenbook-UX331-Hackintosh/README.md

 ## Software Compatibility
 As of **January 26, 2021**, it works with Mojave and above.
 Currently updated to `OpenCore 0.6.5`.

+## Issues
+1. Speakers may sound abit distorted
+2. The battery may not charge all the way when booted to Mac OS.

 ## Everything that works perfectly at the moment
 | Functions                 | Description                                                     |
 | ----------- | ----------------------------|